 This may not seem like much, but it reflects an ongoing dynamic with the migration of part of our accommodation to Infomaniak in 2021.
 Migration effort that we intend to continue in 2022.

-I'm not going to comment on all the items (anyway, you have access to our entire anonymized balance sheet in pdf if you continue to scroll down a bit in this article), but I'm still going to focus on Badsender's business travel.
-When we talk about carbon emissions, this is a point that, along with energy production, monopolizes a large part of the discussions.
+I'm not going to comment on all of the posts (you have access to our full anonymized pdf review anyway if you keep scrolling down a bit in this article), but I will still give you a focus on Badsender's pro travel.
+When we talk about Carbon emissionsThis is a point that, along with energy production, monopolizes a large part of the discussion.

 In 2021, business travel represents only 4% (2t CO2e) of our balance sheet.
 Unfortunately, we do not have a comparison with 2019, but we have largely favored missions carried out entirely remotely since the beginning of the COVID crisis.
 And it shows.

 In kilometres travelled, our employees drove 15,000 km during the year.
 Almost half of them by plane.
 To tell you the truth, 2 round trips to Sweden represent over 80% of our travel-related emissions.
 Pure and simple waste.
 With a few adjustments and some education on the part of the client/collaborator, we could have done this mission remotely.

 Download our complete carbon footprint!

 Well, in reality, it is not 100% complete, I hid some names to make it anonymous to our partners.
 But in terms of numbers, nothing has been hidden.

 Our main orientations to do better in 2022